sleepingkingstudios/incunabulum/campaigns/wellspring/adventures/index.md

 # Adventures

+The adventures of the Silverstone Players: Mo, Py, Roya, and Verity, in and beneath the [City of Wellspring]({{site.baseurl}}/settings/wellspring).

 [The Curtain Rises Red](./the-curtain-rises-red)
 : In their introductory adventure, a small theater troupe finds trouble come to them.
 After a mysterious emissary from the Watchers of the Stars brings a warning of danger, the party discovers a sinister force lurking beneath the theater.